junxit/us-congress-bills-111/bill.md

   - **(1)** *In general* Upon the fulfillment of the conditions precedent described in paragraph (2), the Secretary shall publish in the Federal Register a statement of finding that the conditions have been fulfilled.
   - **(2)** *Conditions* The conditions precedent referred to in paragraph (1) are the following:
     - **(A)** The President has signed into law the Taos Pueblo Indian Water Rights Settlement Act.
-    - **(B)** To the extent that the settlement agreement conflicts with this Act, the settlement agreement has been revised to conform with this Act.
+    - **(B)** To the extent that the Settlement Agreement conflicts with this Act, the Settlement Agreement has been revised to conform with this Act.
-    - **(C)** The settlement agreement, so revised, including waivers and releases pursuant to section 11, has been executed by the parties and the Secretary prior to the parties’ motion for entry of the partial final decree.
+    - **(C)** The Settlement Agreement, so revised, including waivers and releases pursuant to section 11, has been executed by the Parties and the Secretary prior to the Parties' motion for entry of the Partial Final Decree.
     - **(D)** Congress has fully appropriated or the Secretary has provided from other authorized sources all funds authorized by paragraphs (1) through (3) of subsection (c) so that the entire amounts so authorized have been previously provided to the Pueblo pursuant to sections 5 and 6, or placed in the Taos Pueblo Water Development Fund or the Taos Settlement Fund as directed in subsection (c).
-    - **(E)** The Legislature of the State of New Mexico has fully appropriated the funds for the State contributions as specified in the settlement agreement, and those funds have been deposited in appropriate accounts.
+    - **(E)** The Legislature of the State of New Mexico has fully appropriated the funds for the State contributions as specified in the Settlement Agreement, and those funds have been deposited in appropriate accounts.
-    - **(F)** The State of New Mexico has enacted legislation that amends NMSA 1978, section 72–6–3 to state that a water use due under a water right secured to the Pueblo under the settlement agreement or the partial final decree may be leased for a term, including all renewals, not to exceed 99 years, provided that this condition shall not be construed to require that said amendment state that any State law-based water rights acquired by the Pueblo or by the United States on behalf of the Pueblo may be leased for said term.
+    - **(F)** The State of New Mexico has enacted legislation that amends NMSA 1978, section 72–6–3 to state that a water use due under a water right secured to the Pueblo under the Settlement Agreement or the Partial Final Decree may be leased for a term, including all renewals, not to exceed 99 years, provided that this condition shall not be construed to require that said amendment state that any State law based water rights acquired by the Pueblo or by the United States on behalf of the Pueblo may be leased for said term.
-    - **(G)** A partial final decree that sets forth the water rights and contract rights to water to which the Pueblo is entitled under the settlement agreement and this Act and that substantially conforms to the settlement agreement and attachment 5 thereto has been approved by the Court and has become final and nonappealable.
+    - **(G)** A Partial Final Decree that sets forth the water rights and contract rights to water to which the Pueblo is entitled under the Settlement Agreement and this Act and that substantially conforms to the Settlement Agreement and Attachment 5 thereto has been approved by the Court and has become final and nonappealable.
-- **(g)** *Enforcement date* The settlement agreement shall become enforceable, and the waivers and releases executed pursuant to section 11 and the limited waiver of sovereign immunity set forth in section 12(a) shall become effective, as of the date that the Secretary publishes the notice required by subsection (f)(1).
+- **(g)** *Enforcement date* The Settlement Agreement shall become enforceable, and the waivers and releases executed pursuant to section 11 and the limited waiver of sovereign immunity set forth in section 12(a) shall become effective, as of the date that the Secretary publishes the notice required by subsection (f)(1).
-- **(h)** *Expiration date*
+- **(h)** *Expiration Date*
-  - **(1)** *In general* If all of the conditions precedent described in section (f)(2) have not been fulfilled by December 31, 2016, the settlement agreement shall be null and void, the waivers and releases executed pursuant to section 11 and the sovereign immunity waivers in section 12(a) shall not become effective, and any unexpended Federal funds, together with any income earned thereon, and title to any property acquired or constructed with expended Federal funds, shall be returned to the Federal Government, unless otherwise agreed to by the parties in writing and approved by Congress.
+  - **(1)** *In general* If all of the conditions precedent described in section (f)(2) have not been fulfilled by December 31, 2016, the Settlement Agreement shall be null and void, the waivers and releases executed pursuant to section 11 and the sovereign immunity waivers in section 12(a) shall not become effective, and any unexpended Federal funds, together with any income earned thereon, and title to any property acquired or constructed with expended Federal funds, shall be returned to the Federal Government, unless otherwise agreed to by the Parties in writing and approved by Congress.
   - **(2)** *Exception* Notwithstanding subsection (h)(1) or any other provision of law, any unexpended Federal funds, together with any income earned thereon, made available under sections 5(d) and 6(f) and title to any property acquired or constructed with expended Federal funds made available under sections 5(d) and 6(f) shall be retained by the Pueblo.
-  - **(3)** *Right to set-off* In the event the conditions precedent set forth in subsection (f)(2) have not been fulfilled by December 31, 2016, the United States shall be entitled to set-off any funds expended or withdrawn from the amount appropriated pursuant to paragraphs (1) and (2) of subsection (c) or made available from other authorized sources, together with any interest accrued, against any claims asserted by the Pueblo against the United States relating to water rights in the Taos Valley.
+  - **(3)** *Right to set-off* In the event the conditions precedent set forth in subsection (f)(2) have not been fulfilled by December 31, 2016, the United States shall be entitled to set off any funds expended or withdrawn from the amount appropriated pursuant to paragraphs (1) and (2) of subsection (c) or made available from other authorized sources, together with any interest accrued, against any claims asserted by the Pueblo against the United States relating to water rights in the Taos Valley.

 ## § 11.
 Waivers and releases

-- **(a)** *Claims by the Pueblo and the United States* In return for recognition of the Pueblo’s water rights and other benefits, including but not limited to the commitments by non-Pueblo parties, as set forth in the settlement agreement and this Act, the Pueblo, on behalf of itself and its members, and the United States acting in its capacity as trustee for the Pueblo are authorized to execute a waiver and release of claims against the parties to New Mexico v.
+- **(a)** *Claims by the pueblo and the United States* In return for recognition of the Pueblo’s water rights and other benefits, including but not limited to the commitments by non-Pueblo parties, as set forth in the Settlement Agreement and this Act, the Pueblo, on behalf of itself and its members, and the United States acting in its capacity as trustee for the Pueblo are authorized to execute a waiver and release of claims against the parties to New Mexico v.
 Abeyta and New Mexico v.
 Arellano, Civil Nos.
 7896–BB (U.S.6 D.N.M.) and 7939–BB (U.S. D.N.M.) (consolidated) from—
   - **(1)** all claims for water rights in the Taos Valley that the Pueblo, or the United States acting in its capacity as trustee for the Pueblo, asserted, or could have asserted, in any proceeding, including but not limited to in New Mexico v.
 Abeyta and New Mexico v.
 Arellano, Civil Nos.
-7896–BB (U.S.6 D.N.M.) and 7939–BB (U.S. D.N.M.) (consolidated), up to and including the enforcement date, except to the extent that such rights are recognized in the settlement agreement or this Act;
+7896–BB (U.S.6 D.N.M.) and 7939–BB (U.S. D.N.M.) (consolidated), up to and including the Enforcement Date, except to the extent that such rights are recognized in the Settlement Agreement or this Act;
-  - **(2)** all claims for water rights, whether for consumptive or nonconsumptive use, in the Rio Grande mainstream or its tributaries that the Pueblo, or the United States acting in its capacity as trustee for the Pueblo, asserted or could assert in any water rights adjudication proceedings except those claims based on Pueblo or United States ownership of lands or water rights acquired after the enforcement date, provided that nothing in this paragraph shall prevent the Pueblo or the United States from fully participating in the inter se phase of any such water rights adjudication proceedings;
+  - **(2)** all claims for water rights, whether for consumptive or nonconsumptive use, in the Rio Grande mainstream or its tributaries that the Pueblo, or the United States acting in its capacity as trustee for the Pueblo, asserted or could assert in any water rights adjudication proceedings except those claims based on Pueblo or United States ownership of lands or water rights acquired after the Enforcement Date, provided that nothing in this paragraph shall prevent the Pueblo or the United States from fully participating in the inter se phase of any such water rights adjudication proceedings;
-  - **(3)** all claims for damages, losses or injuries to water rights or claims of interference with, diversion or taking of water (including but not limited to claims for injury to lands resulting from such damages, losses, injuries, interference with, diversion, or taking) in the Rio Grande mainstream or its tributaries or for lands within the Taos Valley that accrued at any time up to and including the enforcement date; and
+  - **(3)** all claims for damages, losses or injuries to water rights or claims of interference with, diversion or taking of water (including but not limited to claims for injury to lands resulting from such damages, losses, injuries, interference with, diversion, or taking) in the Rio Grande mainstream or its tributaries or for lands within the Taos Valley that accrued at any time up to and including the Enforcement Date; and
-  - **(4)** all claims against the State of New Mexico, its agencies, or employees relating to the negotiation or the adoption of the settlement agreement.
+  - **(4)** all claims against the State of New Mexico, its agencies, or employees relating to the negotiation or the adoption of the Settlement Agreement.
-- **(b)** *Claims by the pueblo against the united states* The Pueblo, on behalf of itself and its members, is authorized to execute a waiver and release of—
+- **(b)** *Claims by the pueblo against the United States* The Pueblo, on behalf of itself and its members, is authorized to execute a waiver and release of—
   - **(1)** all claims against the United States, its agencies, or employees relating to claims for water rights in or water of the Taos Valley that the United States acting in its capacity as trustee for the Pueblo asserted, or could have asserted, in any proceeding, including but not limited to in New Mexico v.
 Abeyta and New Mexico v.
 Arellano, Civil Nos.
 7896–BB (U.S.6 D.N.M.) and 7939–BB (U.S. D.N.M.) (consolidated);
-  - **(2)** all claims against the United States, its agencies, or employees relating to damages, losses, or injuries to water, water rights, land, or natural resources due to loss of water or water rights (including but not limited to damages, losses or injuries to hunting, fishing, gathering, or cultural rights due to loss of water or water rights, claims relating to interference with, diversion or taking of water or water rights, or claims relating to failure to protect, acquire, replace, or develop water, water rights or water infrastructure) in the Rio Grande mainstream or its tributaries or within the Taos Valley that first accrued at any time up to and including the enforcement date;
+  - **(2)** all claims against the United States, its agencies, or employees relating to damages, losses, or injuries to water, water rights, land, or natural resources due to loss of water or water rights (including but not limited to damages, losses or injuries to hunting, fishing, gathering, or cultural rights due to loss of water or water rights, claims relating to interference with, diversion or taking of water or water rights, or claims relating to failure to protect, acquire, replace, or develop water, water rights or water infrastructure) in the Rio Grande mainstream or its tributaries or within the Taos Valley that first accrued at any time up to and including the Enforcement Date;
   - **(3)** all claims against the United States, its agencies, or employees for an accounting of funds appropriated by the Act of March 4, 1929 (45 Stat.
 1562), the Act of March 4, 1931 (46 Stat.
 1552), the Act of June 22, 1936 (49 Stat.
 1757), the Act of August 9, 1937 (50 Stat.
 564), and the Act of May 9, 1938 (52 Stat.
 291), as authorized by the Pueblo Lands Act of June 7, 1924 (43 Stat.
 636), and the Pueblo Lands Act of May 31, 1933 (48 Stat.
 108), and for breach of trust relating to funds for water replacement appropriated by said Acts that first accrued before the date of enactment of this Act;
   - **(4)** all claims against the United States, its agencies, or employees relating to the pending litigation of claims relating to the Pueblo’s water rights in New Mexico v.
 Abeyta and New Mexico v.
 Arellano, Civil Nos.
 7896–BB (U.S.6 D.N.M.) and 7939–BB (U.S. D.N.M.) (consolidated); and
-  - **(5)** all claims against the United States, its agencies, or employees relating to the negotiation, execution or the adoption of the settlement agreement, exhibits thereto, the final decree, or this Act.
+  - **(5)** all claims against the United States, its agencies, or employees relating to the negotiation, Execution or the adoption of the Settlement Agreement, exhibits thereto, the Final Decree, or this Act.
 - **(c)** *Reservation of rights and retention of claims* Notwithstanding the waivers and releases authorized in this Act, the Pueblo on behalf of itself and its members and the United States acting in its capacity as trustee for the Pueblo retain—
-  - **(1)** all claims for enforcement of the settlement agreement, the final decree, including the partial final decree, the San Juan-Chama Project contract between the Pueblo and the United States, or this Act;
+  - **(1)** all claims for enforcement of the Settlement Agreement, the Final Decree, including the Partial Final Decree, the San Juan-Chama Project contract between the Pueblo and the United States, or this Act;
-  - **(2)** all claims against persons other than the parties to the settlement agreement for damages, losses or injuries to water rights or claims of interference with, diversion or taking of water rights (including but not limited to claims for injury to lands resulting from such damages, losses, injuries, interference with, diversion, or taking of water rights) within the Taos Valley arising out of activities occurring outside the Taos Valley or the Taos Valley Stream System;
+  - **(2)** all claims against persons other than the Parties to the Settlement Agreement for damages, losses or injuries to water rights or claims of interference with, diversion or taking of water rights (including but not limited to claims for injury to lands resulting from such damages, losses, injuries, interference with, diversion, or taking of water rights) within the Taos Valley arising out of activities occurring outside the Taos Valley or the Taos Valley Stream System;
   - **(3)** all rights to use and protect water rights acquired after the date of enactment of this Act;
-  - **(4)** all rights to use and protect water rights acquired pursuant to State law, to the extent not inconsistent with the partial final decree and the settlement agreement (including water rights for the land the Pueblo owns in Questa, New Mexico);
+  - **(4)** all rights to use and protect water rights acquired pursuant to State law, to the extent not inconsistent with the Partial Final Decree and the Settlement Agreement (including water rights for the land the Pueblo owns in Questa, New Mexico);
   - **(5)** all claims relating to activities affecting the quality of water including but not limited to any claims the Pueblo might have under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (42 U.S.C.
 9601 et seq.) (including but not limited to claims for damages to natural resources), the Safe Drinking Water Act (42 U.S.C.
 300f et seq.), the Federal Water Pollution Control Act (33 U.S.C.
 1251 et seq.), and the regulations implementing those Acts;
   - **(6)** all claims relating to damages, losses, or injuries to land or natural resources not due to loss of water or water rights (including but not limited to hunting, fishing, gathering, or cultural rights); and
-  - **(7)** all rights, remedies, privileges, immunities, powers, and claims not specifically waived and released pursuant to this Act and the settlement agreement.
+  - **(7)** all rights, remedies, privileges, immunities, powers, and claims not specifically waived and released pursuant to this Act and the Settlement Agreement.
-- **(d)** *Effect of section* Nothing in the settlement agreement or this Act—
+- **(d)** *Effect of Section* Nothing in the Settlement Agreement or this Act—
   - **(1)** affects the ability of the United States acting in its sovereign capacity to take actions authorized by law, including but not limited to any laws relating to health, safety, or the environment, including but not limited to the Federal Water Pollution Control Act (33 U.S.C.
 1251 et seq.), the Safe Drinking Water Act (42 U.S.C.
 300f et seq.), the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (42 U.S.C.
 9601 et seq.), the Solid Waste Disposal Act (42 U.S.C.
 6901 et seq.), and the regulations implementing such Acts;
   - **(2)** affects the ability of the United States to take actions acting in its capacity as trustee for any other Indian tribe or allottee;
   - **(3)** confers jurisdiction on any State court to—